Marjorie Montemayor-Quellenberg, MA

 There are two types of cholesterol often discussed: “good” cholesterol, also known as HDL cholesterol, and “bad” cholesterol, also called LDL cholesterol.
 LDL cholesterol is the main culprit of heart problems, so keeping levels low is important.
 For children, this means making sure that their LDL cholesterol level is less than 110 mg/dL (milligrams per deciliter).
 Here are cholesterol level guidelines from NHLBI:

-Children older than eight years old who have very high LDL cholesterol levels, usually 190 mg/dL or greater, may be given medicines called
+Children older than eight years old who have very high LDL cholesterol levels, usually 190 mg/dL or greater, may be given medications called

 statins.
 Statins work by lowering cholesterol levels in the blood.
-A doctor may prescribe this medicine to your child if she has been diagnosed with familial hypercholesterolemia (an inherited condition in which a person is born with high levels of LDL cholesterol) and diet and exercise have not lowered the cholesterol levels enough.
+A doctor may prescribe this medication if your child has been diagnosed with familial hypercholesterolemia.
+Hypercholesterolemia is an inherited condition in which a person is born with high levels of LDL cholesterol.
+Diet and exercise may not be enough to lower the cholesterol levels to a safer level.

 Children will often look to adults as lifestyle examples.
 Therefore, to encourage healthy habits, it is important that the entire family is involved in eating right and exercising.
 Doing so will ensure that both you and your children can lead healthy lives together.